boston-library/ldf-jetty/README.md

 * Run the following command from that extraction directory: curl -H 'Content-Type: text/turtle' --upload-file subjects-skos-20140306.nt -X POST "http://localhost:8985/blazegraph/sparql?context-uri=http://id.loc.gov/static/data/authoritiessubjects.nt.skos.zip"

-### Using ldf-wrapper
+### Using ldfwrapper

 For use within your application's Rails directory.

     add 'ldf-wrapper' to your gemfile

+Download and install the instance:

+    $ rake ldfjetty:install

+Whenever you want to start it up, do:

+    $ rake ldfjetty:start

+Shut it down with:

-    rake jetty:install
+    $ rake ldfjetty:stop

+To reinstall a fresh copy, you can either remove the "ldf-jetty" directory or do "rake jetty:clean" and then rerun:

-    rake jetty:start
+    $ rake ldfjetty:install

-See [jettywrapper](https://github.com/boston-library/ldf-wrapper) for more information regarding configuration and usage.
+See [ldfwrapper](https://github.com/boston-library/ldf-wrapper) for more information regarding configuration and usage.
 Port numbers and other java options maybe configured via the gem.

 ### Interaction